 Choose one (or more) of the following methods.
 Continue treatment while warm, humid conditions remain to prevent further infections.

-- Treat with baking soda / castile soap solution to remaining leaves every 7 days.
-Use 1 teaspoon baking soda plus 1 teaspoon liquid castile soap per quart of water in a spray bottle.
-Apply as a preventative or to stop early outbreaks.
+- Treat the remaining leaves with a baking soda / castile soap solution every 7 days.
+Use 5 milliliters (1 teaspoon) of baking soda plus 5 milliliters (1 teaspoon) of liquid castile soap per 1 liter (quart) of water in a spray bottle.
+Apply as a preventative measure or to halt early outbreaks.

 - Treat powdery mildew with a milk solution every 7-10 days.
 The protein in milk may create an antiseptic effect when exposed to sunlight.
 Use a 40% milk to 60% water solution.
-Spray on leaves of affected and nearby plants, lightly coating all surfaces while the sun is shining for best effect.
+Spray on the leaves of affected and nearby plants, lightly coating all surfaces while the sun shines for the best effect.

-- Mix 1 tablespoon of potassium bicarbonate powder and 1 tablespoon of liquid castile soap in 1 gallon of water and spray all parts of the plant well.
+- Mix 15 ml (1 tablespoon) of potassium bicarbonate powder and 15 ml (1 tablespoon) of liquid castile soap in 3.8 liters (1 gallon) of water and spray all parts of the plant well.
 Spray plants every 7-14 days to treat an outbreak.

 6. Remove affected leaves or plants, and destroy them.